Anxiety is a very real thing for autistic children.

-There are common themes that make most children with autism anxious such as changes to their environment or routine, unexpected situations or situations where they are experiencing sensory overload.
+There are common themes that make most autistic children anxious such as changes to their environment or routine, unexpected situations or situations where they are experiencing sensory overload.

-However, every child with autism is different and presents differently so the causes of one child’s anxieties may be different to another child’s.
+However, every autistic child is different and presents differently so the causes of one child’s anxieties may be different to another child’s.
 We have to get to know each child and what makes them anxious in order to help them.

 Some of the more common reasons that children with autism become anxious are explained here: